dlebansais/Kill-Update/README.md

 Prevents Windows 10 from updating.
 Can be manually disabled when updating is convenient.

 # Using the program
-Copy binaries from the latest release [here](https://github.com/dlebansais/Kill-Update/releases) in a directory, then run KillUpdate.exe as administrator.
+Copy [the latest release](https://github.com/dlebansais/Kill-Update/releases/download/v1.0.36/KillUpdate.exe) in a directory, then run it as administrator.
 This will create a little icon in the task bar.

 Right-click the icon to pop a menu with the following items: